autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/intersection/intersection_area_dangling_reference.md

 ## Feature

-This validator check whether each intersection lanelet(namely the lanelet with `turn_direction` property) has existing reference to `intersection_area` polygon.
-The countercase occurs when an existing intersection_area is deleted but its referrers are not updated.
+This validator checks whether each intersection lanelet(namely the lanelet with `turn_direction` property) has reference to existing `intersection_area` polygon.
+Such invalid case occurs when an intersection_area is deleted but its referrers are not updated.

 This is achieved by the following procedure.